- What is the Form 1098-T (Tuition Payment Summary)?

 entity, such as the Department of Veterans Affairs or the Department of Defense.

-- There were no billable charges in the tax year.
-For example, many students register and are charged prior to December 31 for the spring semester.
-Those charges are reported in the tax year in which they were charged, which would be prior to January 1 of the following tax year.
+- There were no payments in the tax year.
+For example, many students register and paid prior to December 31 for the spring semester.
+Those payments are reported in the tax year in which they were paid, which would be prior to January 1 of the following tax year.

 If you do not provide the SSN/TIN to us, then we are not able to report it.
 Please note that the IRS can impose a penalty on an individual who is required (but fails) to furnish his or her SSN/TIN to an institution or insurer.